DRAGON: Distributional Rewards Optimize Diffusion Generative Models: Details and Ablations for Human Aesthetics Preference Alignment

+As shown in \Cref{fig:aes_improv_scatter}, when using DRAGON to optimize aesthetics score, the ``middle-difficulty prompts'', i.e., prompts on which the baseline model achieves a near-average aesthetics score, see the most significant improvement.
+This makes sense, because highly rated music pieces are comparatively rare in the DMA dataset.
+As a result, as the aesthetics score improves throughout DRAGON training, the aesthetics predictor gradually becomes less reliable, and further improvements become more challenging.
+To understand this, notice in \Cref{fig:aesthetics_hist} that after DRAGON training, the model generations' aesthetics scores form a cluster whose most mass falls in the proximity of 0.9.
+As shown in \Cref{fig:aes_training_hist}, the aesthetics model rarely makes predictions greater than 1 on its training dataset, and scores greater than 1.4 are almost never assigned.
+That is, DRAGON approaches the upper limit of the aesthetics model's useful output range, where the aesthetics score becomes less reliable.
+Hence, if the aesthetics model can be improved in future work, we are confident that DRAGON optimization can further enhance music generation.
 From a human preference alignment perspective, earlier image-domain approaches leveraged sparse human feedback \citep{SAC} or feedback on non-AI-generated examples that induce a distribution shift \citep{AVA}.\footnote{While SAC now has over 238,000 images, it only had 4,000-5,000 when used to train the LAION aesthetics predictor.} These weaker human preference signals are then augmented by training aesthetics predictors \citep{LAION-Aesthetics-Predictor-V2} to create larger-scale synthetic preference datasets \citep{LAION-Aesthetics-Dataset}.
 In some sense, DRAGON aesthetics score optimization follows a similar paradigm, but the creation of the synthetic dataset is now a part of the learning algorithm, and the demonstrations are on-policy.
 Hence, DRAGON sees less distribution shift and better utilizes sparse human preference.
 While more recent preference alignment methods leverage larger-scale human preference annotations for AI generation \citep{Pick-A-Pic, MusicRL}, such data are highly expensive to collect, especially for the music modality where large-scale open-source preference datasets do not yet exist.
 We show that DRAGON addresses this challenge by learning from novel reward functions based on exemplar sets, achieving comparable results to directly learning from explicit human aesthetics ratings.